-Are you flying with kids to your vacation destination?
-Depending on their ages and which airline you have chosen, you may be able to board the plane early and get settled into your seats before the cattle call of coach passengers.
+If you are flying with kids to a destination, you may be able to board the plane early and get settled into your seats before the cattle call of coach passengers.

-Be aware that policies can vary on different air carriers.
-Some airlines invite families to board in front of everybody else while others allow families to slide in somewhere between elite passengers and regular coach-flying folk.
+Depending on their ages and which airline you have chosen, some airlines invite families to board in front of everybody else, while others allow those with kids to slide in somewhere between elite passengers and regular coach-flying folk.

 Why don't all airlines offer the same policy?
-Airlines want to board passengers as quickly as possible but they also want to reward their elite flyers.
+Airlines want to board passengers as quickly as possible, but they also want to reward their elite flyers.
 In addition, airlines make money selling early boarding privileges directly to passengers.

 To minimize the time a child is confined in an airplane seat, many families use this tried-and-tested trick: One parent boards early and gets the family's carry-on bags and other belongings stowed and child's car seat installed.
 Meanwhile, the other parent waits in the departure lounge with the child until the regular boarding time.
 This gives mobile babies and toddlers more time to move around before getting on the plane.

 One thing families no longer have to worry about is getting seated together, thanks to the passing of the Federal Aviation Administration reauthorization bill in July 2016, which requires airlines to seat families with children under age 13 together without forcing them to pay for premium seats.